msymeonides/Migrate3D/README.md

 ### Generate Figures:

+If a Categories file is provided, the following figures are generated:
+- **Summary Stats**: Interactive violin plots for each of the summary statistics, per category.
+- **Tracks**: An interactive 3D (X/Y/Z) plot of all tracks.
+- **PCA**: Two interactive 3D plots of the PCA results, one with PCs 1, 2, and 3, and one with PCs 1, 2, and 4.
+- **MSD**: A log-log plot of the mean per-category MSD vs. τ, each with its linear fit line (dashed), and, for each category, a plot of all per-track MSD values vs. τ (gray traces), with the mean of all tracks overlaid (dark trace) plus the linear fit (dashed red line).
+The slope and 95% confidence interval of the linear fit for that category mean is also shown on each figure.

-Generates interactive violin plots for each of the summary statistics, an interactive X/Y/Z plot of all tracks, and two interactive 3D plots of the PCA results (one with PCs 1, 2, and 3, and one with PCs 2, 3 and 4).
-These figures will be saved as a single .html file which can be viewed in a browser (note that this file can take a while to fully load once opened).
+The color used for each category will be consistent across all of these figures.
+The outputs are in .html format which can be viewed in a browser (note that for large datasets, the tracks file can take a while to fully load once opened, and may be poorly responsive).

 ### Subset Categories: